pivotal/docs-tap/getting-started.md

     tanzu apps workload create -h
     ```

-* Create a simple Java app from source code on your local file system by running:
+To create a Java application from source code on your local file system, run the following:

     ```
     git clone git@github.com:spring-projects/spring-petclinic.git